Amar1709/Java_Project_Scrum/README.md

 # Java_Project_Scrum
-Timetable Generator based on Agile Methodology using Core Java concepts
+Schedule Tracker & Generator based on Agile Methodology using Core Java concepts.

 Runs on terminal screen.
 Main function is in Layout1.